-&lt;sup>7 If not barred by Rooker-Feldman, the fraud claim is barred by res judicata (which some decisions occasionally describe in this circumstance as "merger-and-bar").
-Under Florida law, a compulsory counterclaim includes a counterclaim "logically related" to the claim.
-Neil v.
-South Fla.
 Auto Painters, Inc., 397 So.
 2d 1160 (Fla.
 3d DCA 1981).
 The Florida decisions construe this "logical-relation" test broadly.
 Montgomery Ward Dev.
 Corp. v.
 Juster, 932 F.2d 1378, 1381 & n.1 (11th Cir.
 1991).
 The fraud claim in this action relates logically to Bank of America's claims in the foreclosure action: Bank of America alleged in state court that the plaintiff defaulted on the mortgage, and the plaintiff alleges in this action that the default resulted from Bank of America's misrepresentation of the eligibility requirement for a modification.
 Because the plaintiff must have counterclaimed but failed to counterclaim in state court, res judicata prevents the plaintiff's litigating the claim now.
 (Viewed somewhat differently, the fraud claim constitutes an affirmative and equitable defense that the plaintiff waived by failing to assert the defense in the state-court foreclosure action.
 Whatever the label, the same result obtains.)

-foreseeable/imminent" default might qualify a mortgagor for a modification.
-Rather than assert that the misrepresentation induced the default, the plaintiff tacitly concedes a prior default and alleges that the misrepresentation caused the plaintiff to "remain in default."
+"remain in default."
 (Doc.
-42 at 11) As Bank of America correctly argues (Doc.
-43 at 17-19), the bank's omitting to mention a circumstance not pertinent to the defaulted mortgagor is immaterial.
+45 at 11) As Bank of America correctly argues (Doc.
+46 at 19-21), the bank's omitting to mention a circumstance not pertinent to the defaulted mortgagor is immaterial.